phuptqn/wpExtra/wp-content/plugins/wp-mail-smtp/readme.txt

 Unlike other Gmail SMTP plugins, our Gmail SMTP option uses OAuth to authenticate your Google account, keeping your login information 100% secure.

-Read our <a href="https://wpforms.com/how-to-securely-send-wordpress-emails-using-gmail-smtp/" rel="friend">Gmail documentation</a> for more details.
+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-gmail-mailer-in-wp-mail-smtp/" rel="friend">Gmail documentation</a> for more details.

-= SendGrid SMTP =

-SendGrid has a free SMTP plan that you can use to send up to 100 emails per day.
-With our native SendGrid SMTP integration, you can easily and securely set up SendGrid SMTP on your WordPress site.

-Read our <a href="https://wpforms.com/fix-wordpress-email-notifications-with-sendgrid/" rel="friend">SendGrid documentation</a> for more details.

 = Microsoft SMTP (Outlook.com and Office 365) =